Shiv Shastri Balboa: Cast

-Critical reception and reviews
+Reception

 Dhaval Roy of The Times of India gave 4 out of 5 ratings Joyeeta Mitra Suvarna of India TV gave 4 out of 5 ratings, Urmila Kori of Prabhat Khabar gave 3 out of 5 ratings, Virendra Mishra of Amar Ujala gave 3 out of 5 ratings, and Roktim Rajpal of India Today gave 2.5 out of 5 ratings.

 Monika Rawal Kukreja of Hindustan Times wrote "Shiv Shastri Balboa is sweet, innocent and an endearing story about love, life and learnings.", Rekha Khan of Navbharat Times wrote "Lovers of family and entertainment films can watch this film.",.

-The film has been also reviewed by Jyotsna Rawat of Navodaya Times, Manoj Vashist of Dainik Jagran,.
+The film has been also reviewed by Jyotsna Rawat of Navodaya Times, Shubhra Gupta of The Indian Express gave 2.5 out of 5 ratings.
+Shiv Shastri, a middle-aged ex-banker from Bhopal, starts a new life in the US, where his successful doctor son, Hansraj, resides.
+Inspired by 'Rocky,' Shastriji dreams of replicating iconic steps in Pennsylvania.
+Loneliness fades as he befriends Elsa-from-Hyderabad, a housekeeper with dreams.
+Elsa, saving for eight years, seeks Shastriji's help to visit India due to underpayment.
+Their road-trip faces challenges like theft and racism, yet the film's genuine affection for characters shines through.
+Kher and Gupta tackle problems with resilience, making empathy easy on their journey.

 Screenings and film festivals

 The film premiered in North America at Chicago South Asian film festival and Atlanta Indian Film Festival and received rave reviews.

 Shiv Shastri Balboa was awarded the best feature film (Runner-up) at CSAFF.